Sanjay-Ganeshan/tello-control/README.md

 # Requirements

-Tested on windows.
-Might not work on Mac.
+Tested on Windows and Mac.

 # Install